Coordinator: Nevan Fisher, Ph.D., Associate Professor of History

 The GLO major offers three tracks of study to help students focus their area of interest.
 Students must also demonstrate the ability to read, write, and speak a foreign language by completing a minor in Spanish, Italian, French, German or Chinese, or by working up to the intermediate level in Arabic at nearby RAC campuses.

-A semester study abroad is required for GLO majors, offering opportunities for sustained engagement with other communities and cultures.
+A semester study abroad is required for GLO majors, offering opportunities for sustained engagement with other societies and cultures.
 The Center for International Education at Nazareth has a wide variety of study abroad programs from which to choose.

 Student Learning Outcomes for International and Global Studies: